-How to Find Fulfillment in the Work You Do, No Matter What It Is
+How to Find Fulfillment in the Work You Do

 I oftentimes wonder, what is it truly triggers the sense of contentment.
 What is it that pulls at the right strings inside you that gives you that sense of euphoria from simply living?
 My happiest days are the days that have moments with loved ones, moments for myself, moments that give me the opportunity to completely take in my surroundings and finally, and moments of learning.
 These small opportunities where I am able to take in all five senses draw me closer to true fulfillment.
 But what truly is it that keeps that streak of fulfillment alive?